Predicting large scale cosmological structure evolution with generative adversarial network-based autoencoders: Results

-Finally, inspecting the evolution of the loss measured throughout training for both cases (baseline TW and velocities TW, i.e. density only vs density+velocity input, see Fig.\ref{fig:3D_TW_vel_losses}), we can notice a few things.
+Finally, inspecting the evolution of the loss measured throughout training for both cases (baseline TW and velocities TW; i.e., density only vs. density+velocity input as seen in Fig. \ref{fig:3D_TW_vel_losses}), several noteworthy aspects emerge.
 First, past a certain point in training all training losses follow a clear linear trend in log-log.
 While significantly more noisy, this appears to be the case for validation losses as well.
 Comparing the two cases, we can note that density-only input training leads to overall greater and noisier loss, suggesting that adding velocity fields to the input makes the task less difficult and the training more stable.

-We can conclude that our network's additional use of initial velocity fields yields significantly improved results.
-This can be expected as we are providing the necessary ingredients used in established methods like the Zel'dovich approximation for the prediction of cosmic structure formation \citep{hidding2014zel}.
-Indeed the Zel'dovich approximation is linear and relies on initial conditions (here, density and velocity field) and gravitational potential (which can be derived from the density field) to extrapolate the density field well into the non-linear regime.
-Drawing from this principle, we can expect our model to employ a similar strategy, harnessing the velocity field to refine predictions efficiently.
+We find that including the initial velocity field as input leads to significantly improved predictions of the evolved density field.
+This is not surprising: the velocity field encodes the direction and magnitude of matter flow, providing direct information about the dynamics driving structure formation.
+While the density field alone contains some of this information implicitly, supplying the velocity field explicitly allows the network to better anticipate structure evolution.
+This aligns with the broader physical understanding that matter trajectories (not just the initial positions) shape the development of cosmic structures.